-See our review on the Marlin Model 1894!
+See our review of the Marlin Model 1894!

 9. Henry Repeating Arms All-Weather Lever Action Side Gate

-All Henry rifles are built tough, but the All-Weather line is built to be used and abused.
+All Henry rifles are tough, but the All-Weather line is built to be used and abused.

 Built from materials like stainless steel and hard chrome plating bonded to steel, these guns take the finish to the next level.

 They can be used in just about any environment someone is likely to encounter in their day-to-day life.

 Two caliber choices are available — .30-30 or .45-70.

 You will be hard-pressed to find a more durable lever-action rifle on the market today.